junxit/us-congress-bills-111/metadata.md

 - 2009-10-08 — Referred to House Foreign Affairs
 - 2009-10-08 — Referred to House Natural Resources
 - 2009-10-08 — Referred to the Committee on Natural Resources, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-10-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-10-14 — Considered as unfinished business. (consideration: CR H11352-11353)
+- 2009-10-14 — Considered under suspension of the rules. (consideration: CR H11313-11317)
+- 2009-10-14 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+816.
+- 2009-10-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-14 — Mr. Faleomavaega moved to suspend the rules and agree to the resolution, as amended.
+- 2009-10-14 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 777). (text: CR H11313-11314)
+- 2009-10-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 777).(text: CR H11313-11314)
+- 2009-10-14 — The title of the measure was amended.
+Agreed to without objection.